 • Erector or Supervisor of temporary structures - Class 2

-Victoria Builder Licensing Overview
+Builder Licensing in Victoria

 Victorian Building Authority is Victoria's principal regulator for the building and construction industry, responsible for licensing all builders who perform regulated work in the state.
 The VBA issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.